1,3-Bis(3-(dimethylamino)propyl)urea

-1,3-Bis(3-(dimethylamino)propyl)urea is an aliphatic organic chemical principally used as a curing agent in epoxy chemistry and a blowing agent in the polyurethane foam industry.
-It has the formula C_{11}H_{26}N_{4}O. It is on TSCA and also on EINECS and thus by definition, REACH registered with a number of 257-861-2.
-The CAS number is 52338-87-1.
+1,3-Bis[3-(dimethylamino)propyl]urea is an aliphatic organic chemical principally used as a curing agent in epoxy chemistry and a blowing agent in the polyurethane foam industry.
+It is on TSCA and also on EINECS and thus REACH registered.

 Uses

 As the material has tertiary amine functionality, it finds use as a catalyst for polyurethane foam production.

 The molecule has two secondary amines and thus can be used to cure epoxy resin based materials.
 Other uses include as a propellant and also blowing agents.
 The amine functionality allows it to be used as an intermediate to synthesize other compounds.